You’ve prepared an awesome slide deck, you’ve rehearsed your speaking points, and your video presentation software is

 But are you ready to be on camera?

-Adding presenter video to your online presentation or webcast creates a more engaging experience for both you and your viewers.
+Adding presenter video to your online presentation or live webcast creates a more engaging experience for both you and your viewers.
 Fortunately, looking your best while on camera doesn’t have to be expensive or complicated.
 We’ve got a few easy tips that you can follow to make sure that your video is as polished as you are.

 Making eye contact with your audience is important, even for online presentations.
 Making eye contact will help your viewers connect with you as a speaker.
 As you deliver your presentation, you’ll want to look into the camera as if you’re speaking directly to a colleague.
 To make this easier, place your camera at eye-level.
 If you’re using your webcam, try stacking a few books or paper reams underneath your computer to get that extra height.

 Not only will positioning your camera at just slightly above eye-level make it feel more natural for you to look into the camera, but it’s also more flattering.
 In contrast, most people’s laptop webcams are situated at too low of an angle, resulting in video that’s shot from the chin up.
 Unless you’re hoping to show off an extra chin or the inside of your nostrils, you’re better off raising up your camera a few inches.

 Lighting is one of the easiest ways to improve a webcam presentation.
 Although there are several products on the market that we like, you could easily use lighting sources that you already have in your home or office.